Review: Cathay Pacific First Class (777-300ER)

 Entertainment

-The headset was very good quality: a pair of Bose noise cancelling headphones.
+The headset was of very good quality: a pair of Bose noise-cancelling headphones.
 They fit comfortably around the ear and provided exceptional sound quality.

 WiFi